-Is your business ready to adopt growth marketing?
+Is your business ready to hire a growth marketer?

 Maybe it already has.
 It is not an easy task to succeed with this goal.
-And that’s where a growth marketer (often referred to as a growth hacker) comes in to lay the ground for a solid growth marketing strategy.
+And that’s where a good understanding of how to hire a growth marketer (often referred to as a growth hacker) comes in to lay the ground for a solid growth marketing strategy.
 Let me explain:

 There are two paths to pursue growth in a company:

-- Seeking customer acquisition at all cost with short-term growth hacking tactics.
+- Seeking customer acquisition at all costs with short-term growth hacking tactics.

 - Pursuing customer acquisition that has a foundation of longevity in the marketing strategy.